sammours/SSRabbitMQBroker/README.md

 ### Receiving a Message

-Receiving the messages happend automatically when the subscriber is on.
+Receiving the messages happens automatically when the subscriber is on.

 ## Examples